We offer confidential pregnancy testing and non-biased information about all your pregnancy options.

-- Southwestern Public Health offers great programs and services to new and expectant parents, please see link below for more information.
+- Southwestern Public Health offers Great Programs and Services to new and expectant parents, including prenatal and breastfeeding classes.

 If now is not a good time to have a baby…

-- This clinic requires women to have a letter to confirm pregnancy prior to booking an appointment.
-You can get this letter through your health care provider or a Public Health Nurse at Southwestern Public Health’s Sexual Health Clinic
+- This clinic requires women to have a letter that confirms pregnancy prior to booking an appointment.
+You can get this letter through your health care provider or a Public Health Nurse at Southwestern Public Health’s Sexual Health Clinic.

-- The Women’s Health Care Program has experienced Social Workers who can help you consider your options.
-See link below for more information.
+- The Women’s Health Care Program has experienced Social workers who can help you consider your options.

 - Mifegymiso (the abortion pill) is available at pharmacies with a prescription.
 Learn More About Emergency Contraception Methods.